 Multi Camera Productions

 It is common knowledge that human attention span is short, especially online, whether it be reading or watching.
-Let us make your show more attention-grabbing with switching angles, roaming cameras and zoom lens close-ups on the man of the moment, as opposed to a monotonous audience view from a shakey smartphone (they've already seen that).
+Let us make your show more visually engaging with switching angles, roaming cameras and zoom lens close-ups on the man of the moment, as opposed to a monotonous audience view from a shakey smartphone (they've already seen that).

 Up to 5 UHD ('4K' and '6K') cameras are mounted or moved around the venue, and even on-stage if permitted.
 These cameras film different targets simultaneously, then in the post-production process the view is switched smoothly between each source, selecting the best view for every moment – including your audience.
 That grand drum solo won't be hidden in the background, it will get its moment in full screen from the stage-side camera dedicated to the drum kit!